crazzfeng/sendcloud-docs/docs/Email Marketing/audience.md

 ---
 ## Adding Contacts to Your Audience List

-There are two ways to add contacts to your audience:
+Whether adding contacts individually or in bulk, please ensure that your contacts are collected legally and compliantly.There are two ways to add contacts to your audience:

 ### Add Individual Contacts